-The drooping may possibly be worse after being awake longer, when the individual's muscles are tired.
+The drooping could be worse after being awake longer, when the individual's muscles are tired.

 If severe enough and left untreated, the drooping eyelid can cause other conditions, such as amblyopia or astigmatism.

-Aponeurotic ptosis may possibly require surgical correction if severe enough to interfere with vision or if cosmesis is a concern.
+Aponeurotic ptosis could require surgical correction if severe enough to interfere with vision or if cosmesis is a concern.
 Treatment depends on the type of ptosis and is usually performed by an ophthamolic plastic and reconstructive surgeon, specializing in diseases and problems of the eyelid.

 Ptosis that is caused by a disease (such as Myasthenia Gravis) will improve if the disease is treated successfully.

-Surgical procedures include: Correction of acquired ptosis may possibly be performed in a number of different ways.
+Surgical procedures include: Correction of acquired ptosis could be performed in a number of different ways.

 - Ideal for patients with minimal excess skin